 What are your thoughts?
 Could you live without makeup?

 Hey Sonic Fans!
-Are you ready for Spring?
-In our next #SonicChat we’ll be chatting about spring break travel and beauty trends with special co-host, @AgeistBeauty.
-Join on Tuesday (3/5/2013) at 11am, PDT (2pm EST).
+We are excited to celebrate the launch of our new Pedi Sonic Foot Transformation system, so in our next #SonicChat we’ll be chatting about foot care.
+Join on Tuesday (10/08/2013) at 11am, PDT (2pm EST).
 Don’t miss out on a great time!

 How the #SonicChat works: